Shivaji Satam

-Shivaji Satam (born 21 April 1950), is an Indian television and film actor.
+Shivaji Satam (born 21 April 1950/1953) is an Indian television and film actor.
+He is best known for his role as ACP Pradyuman in the detective television series CID.
+He is recipient of two Maharashtra State Film Awards.
+He is honoured with the V. Shantaram Lifetime Achievement Award, Maharashtra's highest award in the field of Marathi cinema.

+Early life and education

+Shivaji Satam attended school at the Antonio D'Souza High School, Byculla, Mumbai, later boarding at the Barnes High School, Devlali.
+He then returned to Mumbai to study at Maharshi Dayanand College.

+Career

 He is best known for his role as ACP Pradyuman on the TV series C.I.D. on SET India.
-A former bank official and Inspection Officer, he has appeared in Hindi and Marathi films, including Vaastav, Ghulam-E-Mustafa, Yeshwant, China Gate, Taxi No. 9211, Nayak, Jis Desh Me Ganga Reheta Hai, Sooryavansham, Hu Tu Tu.
+A former bank official and Inspection Officer, he has appeared in Hindi and Marathi films, including Vaastav, Ghulam-E-Mustafa, Kurukshetra, Fiza, Yeshwant, China Gate, Taxi No. 9211, Nayak, Jis Desh Me Ganga Reheta Hai, Sooryavansham, Hu Tu Tu.
 In Marathi, he has received recognition through movies like Uttarayan.